accelazh/accelazh.github.io/_posts/2022-12-25-Recent-Notes-for-Paper-Reading-Cloud-DB-Storage.md

                 2. while Azure CosmosDB [9] stores graph data in a document store where super-vertices are managed as large JSON documents which leads to high latency in data access.
                 3. Open source graph databases such as ArangoDB [4], AgensGraph [3], Neo4j [10] and JanusGraph [5] generally have poor scalability and cannot satisfy the high throughput and low latency required in handling ByteDance’s workloads.
                 4. A1 [15] and TigerGraph [20] focus on inmemory architectures to provide low query latency, but in-memory systems are hard to be scaled to handle large graphs at ByteDance, while storing the entire graph data in memory is also a waste of the resource as not all graph data are needed for query processing at all times
+        3. My questions
+            1. BGS acts as an in-memory caching layer atop KV storage.
+What is the caching policy and cold/hot data transfer methods?

         n. related materials
             1. 论文速读：ByteGraph: A High-Performance Distributed Graph Database in ByteDance